Blue Carbon Ambassadors

 • Participate in virtual training: Twice-weekly sessions from June–July 2026 with industry leaders will guide Ambassadors through the process of designing projects that support the restoration of blue carbon ecosystems in their home communities.

-• Attend the EarthEcho Youth Ambassadors Retreat: Scheduled for August 5-9, 2026, and tentatively planned for Vancouver, British Columbia, the fully funded retreat covers travel, lodging, and meals.
+• Attend the EarthEcho Youth Ambassadors Retreat: Scheduled for August 6–10, 2026 in Vancouver, British Columbia, Canada.
+The fully funded retreat covers travel, lodging, and meals.
 Ambassadors will convene with the full cohort to experience blue carbon research facilities, regenerative ocean aquaculture, and workshops to finalize community-based projects.